Proclamation of Dungannon: Impact in England and Scotland

 That the Commission was genuine was widely accepted in England and Scotland by the King's opponents and even some of his own supporters.
 It seemed to tie in with earlier rumours of an army plot which had suggested that Charles might bring over the New Irish Army, made up largely of Ulster Catholics, to impose his will on England and Scotland.
 Anger at the King's alleged links with the insurgents grew – particularly as horror stories of atrocities committed, such as the Portadown Massacre, began to filter across the Irish Sea.
 Tensions arising from news of the Irish rebellion was a factor in the English push to Civil War in early 1642.

 The Scottish authorities dispatched an Army which quickly retook much of Ulster from the insurgents.
 Once the English Civil War broke out in October 1642, Charles' emissaries began negotiations with the Irish rebels for their support, which seemed to present further evidence to his opponents of his links with the Catholic Ulster leaders.
-Many of these later dealings were exposed when Charles private letters were captured during the Battle of Naseby (1645) and published as King's Cabinet Opened.
+Many of these later dealings were exposed when Charles private letters were captured during the Battle of Naseby (1645) and published as The King's Cabinet Opened.

 When Phelim O'Neill was captured in 1653 following the Cromwellian conquest of Ireland, he was put on trial for his life.
 The authorities offered to spare him if he would repeat his earlier claims that Charles had ordered the Catholics to rise in 1641.
 O'Neill now refused to implicate the King, who had been executed four years earlier, and was put to death himself.
 Nonetheless the English Republicans continued to use O'Neill's earlier claims of the King's involvement to justify their decision to commit regicide.